-Of all the things that I learned through being part of this project, the thing that has given me the most joy is all of the connections I've made — and continue to make — through Worldpackers.
+Of all the things that I've learned through being part of this incredible ever-evolving project, the thing that consistently gives me the most joy is all of the connections I've made — and continue to make — through Worldpackers.

-I was able to see myself in these people and find a very strong connection of values.
-I could identify in them the same desire to create the world that I wanted to see happen.
+I was able to see myself in these people and find a very strong connection of similar values and aspirations.
+I could identify in them the same desire to create the the type of world I had always envisioned.

-I'm not going to talk here about the age group of those who are worldpackers, where they're from, or what their travel preferences are.
+In this article, I'm not going to talk about the age of the people who are Worldpackers, where they're from, or what their travel preferences are.
 Instead, I'm going to talk about their shared values, and why they see travel not only as a lifestyle, but also as a tool for transformation.

 1. Traveling just to create memories doesn't make sense anymore

-In a world where technology enables so many new connections - to collaborate, ride-share, exchange, detach - travel is still the best tool (offline, with fresh air and all) for self discovery.
+In a world where technology enables so many new forms of connection, travel is still the best tool (offline, with fresh air and all) for self-discovery and empowerment.

-2. Travel is a mission, not a passtime
+2. Travel is a mission, not a pastime

 A world-packer is a person who travels in search of information.
 Travel is our continuous, pluralistic and unconventional learning tool.
-It's not a class you find in a course, not a formal education and a grade of pass or fail.
+It's not a traditional classroom experience, not a course you can take in school, or a grade of pass or fail.

 5. We value experiences vs. material things

-Material possessions have price tags and immaterial things — love, friendship, learning, knowledge, etc. — have value.
+Material possessions have price tags and immaterial things — love, friendship, knowledge, etc. — have immeasurable value.

 6. Accumulating things does not make sense